haasiniputsala/haasiniputsala/README.md

 ## Hi there, I'm Haasini! 👋
-- Currently a senior-year student at [Visvesvaraya National Institute of Technology](https://vnit.ac.in/).
+*(She/Her)*
-  🔭 I love Data Analysis and exploring the domain of Data Science and Machine Learning.
+-Senior Year student @[Visvesvaraya National Institute of Technology](https://vnit.ac.in/). pursuing **B.Tech in Electronics and Communication Engineering.**
-- 😄 Pronouns: She/Her
+-🔭 I love data and I'm diving into the worlds of Data Science and Machine Learning to fuel my curiosity and passion.